Jhusi

 Jhusi or Jhunsi is a town in Prayagraj district in the Indian state of Uttar Pradesh.
-It was formerly called Pratishthan Pur or Puri.
+It was formerly called Pratishthanpur or Puri.
 The place is also noted for being one of the Neolithic sites that provides some of the earliest evidence of farming in South Asia.
 It is also plays a significant role in Magh Mela, a festival which takes place annually during Magha, the eleventh month of the Hindu calendar.

 Geography

 Jhusi has an average elevation of 76 m.
 It is the biggest town area in Prayagraj district.
 It is located on the banks of the Ganges River, and is connected to the main city by Lal Bahudar Shastri Bridge.

 Demographics

 As of the 2011 Indian census, Jhusi had a population of 33,901 including the populations of Jhusi Nagar Panchayat and Jhusi Kohna census town, 13,878 and 20,023 respectively.

 Now Jhusi is part of Prayagraj Municipal Corporation since last 01 Jan 2020.